Does increasing your credit limit affect credit scores?

-When it comes to credit limit increases, your credit scores could be affected in a few ways.
-But it depends how the increase happens and how an expanded limit is used.
+Increasing your credit limit could affect your credit scores in a few ways.
+But it depends on how the increase happens and how an expanded credit limit is used.

 What you’ll learn: